rehanvdm/serverless-website-analytics/README.md

 ## Getting started

+> 📖 Alternatively, read a [step-by-step guide](https://dev.to/aws/deploying-a-serverless-web-analytics-solution-for-your-websites-5coh) written by Ricardo Sueiras

 ### Serverside setup

 > ⚠️ Requires your project `aws-cdk` and `aws-cdk-lib` packages to be greater than  2.79.1